dddrrreee/cs140e-23win/labs/14-vm-ops/DEUX-MEM-ORDER.md

 ------------------------------------------------------------------
- self-modifying code [if not self-modify, can eliminate stuff]
+### Self-modifying code  (B2-22)

+Note: if not self-modify (where code already has run and now we change its bits) can eliminate stuff.

+Code:

         1: STR rx  ; instruction location
         2: clean data cache by MVA ; instruction location